wp-plugins/participants-database/readme.txt

 If you just want to put in a fixed value, the hidden field will include any string you put into the "default" for the field.

 For those with some Javascript skills, you can use these fields to store dynamic information about a signup.
-The hidden fields are also present in the form presented by the [pdb_record] shortcode.
-It is visible and editable in the admin edit page.
+The hidden fields are also present in the form presented by the '[pdb_record]' shortcode.
+These fields are visible and editable in the admin edit page.

-**Image Uploads**
+= Image Uploads =

 Images can now be stored anywhere in the WP install directory, and can be moved without breaking image sources.
 The 'Image Upload Location' setting will always determine the location for the images.

 IMPORTANT: Don't store images in the plugin directory (as was the default before version 1.3.2) they could be deleted by automatic upgrades.
 The new default location is in "wp-content/uploads/participants-database/" If you have images in the plugin directory, move them to this directory (it's a good choice, but if you know a better one, use it) and then change the plugin setting to point to the new location.

-**Importing CSV Files**
+= Importing CSV Files =

 CSV is a common file format for exporting databases and spreadsheets.
 You can export a CSV file from your spreadsheet or database and import the records into the plugin.
 It can be a tricky process, so I'll offer a few hints here on getting it to work.